gkopte/drlnd_navproj/README.md

 ### Instructions

 Run `Navigation.ipynb` to either train a new agent from scratch or evaluate an already trained agent.
+More information about the agent you find in `Report.md`

 ### Evaluation